x-maues/oblivio/README.md

 ### Core Component: Poseidon Hash Function

-The Poseidon hash function is a cryptographic primitive designed specifically for zero-knowledge proof systems.
+The Poseidon hash function is a very important cryptographic primitive designed specifically for zero-knowledge proof systems.
+Currently there is no pure Solidity implementation of this function, due to limitations of VMs.
 This implementation (`Poseidon.sol`) is practical, optimized and standardized for PolkaVM and serves as the foundation for privacy-preserving operations.

+Deployed on Paseo Passet Hub - 0x7967cedEF3E09B4DcBD9b3a73f64cd53EE4b69B6

+# Core Contracts

+1. MockToken.sol (could be any token deployed on Passet Hub) - 0xAF828083EbD6B4225a2c8fb5d02bE1108AF95060
+2. Poseidon.sol (The key hash function used) - 0x7967cedEF3E09B4DcBD9b3a73f64cd53EE4b69B6
+3. CommitmentPool, PrivateTransfer are separate methods of enabling 'unlinking of transaction'

 #### Key Features of Our Poseidon Implementation: